Homeless World Cup: History

 The Homeless World Cup organization was co-founded by Mel Young and Harald Schmied in 2001 to advocate for a global solution to homelessness.
 The first annual football tournament for homeless people took place in 2003 in Graz, Austria.
 Host cities since then have included Gothenburg, Edinburgh, Cape Town, Copenhagen, Melbourne, Milan, Rio de Janeiro, Paris, Poznań, Santiago, Amsterdam, Glasgow, Oslo, Mexico City, and Cardiff.

 The 2019 edition was hosted by Wales in Bute Park, Cardiff, with Michael Sheen opening the tournament.
 The 2020 tournament had been due to take place in Tampere, Finland, but was cancelled as a result of the COVID-19 pandemic.

 The 2023 tournament took place in Sacramento, California, and the 2024 edition took place in Seoul, Korea.

-The international headquarters of the Homeless World Cup is located at 1 Broughton Market, in Edinburgh, Scotland.
+The international headquarters of the Homeless World Cup is located at 23 Union Street, in Edinburgh, Scotland.

 National partners

 The Homeless World Cup organization operates through a network of more than 79 national partners around the world, supporting football programs and social enterprise development.